Some Time Ago: Recording

 The album was produced by American jazz trumpeter, arranger Don Sickler, his first recording project with Murphy.
 Lee Musiker was hired as arranger and pianist.
 Musiker had previously backed many singers including Meredith d'Ambrosio, Audra McDonald, Judy Collins, Susannah McCorkle, Margaret Whiting, Ann Hampton Callaway, Mandy Patinkin, Helen Merrill, Dawn Upshaw, Barbara Cook and played in Buddy Rich's band.
 He would also work with Murphy on Links (HighNote, 2000).
-Murphy said, "I've had many wonderful musicians on records, but when you get exactly who you want, the synergy just flows so beautifully.
+Murphy said: "I've had many wonderful musicians on records, but when you get exactly who you want, the synergy just flows so beautifully.
 The way Lee plays for me and my reaction to him is just magic time.
 That doesn't happen every day, but when it does it makes the whole kettle of cuckoos crazy."

-Bassist Sean Smith (on four tracks) wrote the songs "I'll Call You" and "Song for the Geese (Tema Para los Gansos)" with Murphy and would record with him again on Links.
+Bassist Sean Smith (on four tracks) wrote the songs "I'll Call You" and "Song for the Geese (Tema Para los Gansos)" with Murphy and would record with him again on Links in 2000.
 Bassist Steve LaSpina (on five tracks) previously recorded with Murphy on Beauty and the Beast and Kerouac, Then and Now.
 "They both played like angels," Mark said in the liner notes.
 This was jazz drummer Winard Harper's first recording with Murphy.
-He had previously worked with Ray Bryant, Betty Carter, Etta Jones and Houston Person.
+Harper had previously worked with Ray Bryant, Betty Carter, Etta Jones and Houston Person.

-This the first recording made by saxophonist Allen Mezquida with Murphy.
-But Mezquida was part of the inspiration for Murphy's "Song for the Geese" on Song for the Geese.
+This the first recording made by saxophonist Allen Mezquida with Murphy, although Mezquida had been part of the inspiration for Murphy's "Song for the Geese" on the 1997 album Song for the Geese.
 Murphy heard Mezquida playing the melody of Sean Smith's song in a nightclub appearance with Smith's band and was inspired to write lyrics for the tune.
 "I never forgot the way he played," Mark said in the liner notes.
 Trumpeter Dave Ballou knew Murphy from a teaching job in Italy.
 "I was amazed at how he played outside the song harmonically," said Murphy.
 Ballou had previously recorded with Roseanna Vitro and Steve LaSpina.